Master of Advanced Study Human Rights

 Domuni University degree

-- 4 courses to choose
+- 4 courses to be chosen

-- 1 seminar to choose
+- 1 seminar to be chosen

 The field of human rights is complex.